 Being rejected for exchange studies can be due to many reasons, for example that you have not submitted a complete application or due to study reasons from the faculty.

-If you want to file a complaint regarding the application for exchange studies, you should first contact us on international matters: exchange@abo.fi
+If you want to file a complaint regarding the application for exchange studies, you should first contact International Affairs on exchange@abo.fi.

 If you are dissatisfied with the crediting of courses, credits or credits, the same procedure is followed.
 Grades are recalculated according to the grading conversion tables and should not be credited as only “Passed”.